AnnaKalygina/HiC_processing_and_analysis/processing/processing.md

 ### Setting up configuration file

 ### Running script on interactive node

+### HiC-Pro specificities

+HiC-Pro is very robust in terms of filtering valid interaction pairs.
+For it to run it requires a list of possible fragments generated by the restriction enzymes in a mix.
+Having every possible restriction fragment, the pipeline assigns each aligned read to it.
+Only read that come from the same pair and span across different restriction fragments are considered to be valid interaction pair generated by the HiC protocol.
+Such procedure helps to filter out self circle pairs, singletons and multi-hits.
+Short range interactions within restriction fragment are also discarded.
+Next each pair is flagged according toits classification, only valid unique-unique mapping pairs make it to the next step.

 # Other pipelines
 Depending on what experimental procedure you use, some different pipelines could be more straightforward or compatible.
 Here are the alternative tools you might want to consider: